monika-kh/LinkedIn_scrapping/README.md

     ```sh
     pip install -r requirements.txt
     ```
     This command installs the necessary Python packages specified in the requirements.txt file.
-6. Also install playwright in system.
+6. Also install playwright in system:
     ```sh
     playwright install
     ```